These are the best video editing laptops in 2022

 Best for business: Lenovo ThinkPad X1 Extreme

 That’s not all, though.
 The default configuration on this laptop comes with a 16 inch, Quad HD+ (2560 x 1600) IPS display.
 That’s not only super-sharp already, it’s in the 16:10 aspect ratio, which is fantastic for productivity.
 One could argue Quad HD is the sweet spot for resolution on a laptop since it offers a good balance of battery life and sharpness.
 But if you absolutely need more resolution, you can even go up to an Ultra HD+ (3840 x 2400) display with Dolby Vision and HDR 400 support.
-This model also includes a 600 nit display, great for visibility under bright lights.
+This model also includes a 600 nit display, so if you’re working outdoors or under very bright lighting, this is a great option.

 - The Lenovo ThinkPad X1 Extreme Gen 4 is a very powerful business laptop featuring high-end specs in the classic ThinkPad design.
 It comes with Intel Core H-series vPro processors and NVIDIA RTX graphics, and it also includes features like a fingerprint reader, optional IR camera, and a super sharp display.